ol-z/cms-jupyter-materials-german/README.md

-# CMS Jupyter materiale Deutsch
+# CMS Jupyter Materials German
 TO BE TRANSLATED <br>
 This repository contains material for classroom activities using open data from CMS CERN. <br>
 Materials provide basic introduction to Python and Jupyter Notebooks and ready exercises for the classrooms.